 International Humanitarian Law Clinic

-The IHL Clinic works on the front lines—researching ways to hold perpetrators accountable, working on detainee cases and other issues in the “war on terror,” and working with the US military on strategies for better implementation and training in the law of armed conflict.
-The clinic partners with international criminal tribunals, the US military, non-governmental organizations, and law firms around the world.
-Under clinic director Laurie Blank’s instruction and supervision, Emory Law students work in the United States and abroad to minimize the devastating consequences of war for soldiers and civilians alike.
+Students in the IHL Clinic work on the front lines—researching ways to hold perpetrators accountable, working on detainee cases and other issues in the “war on terror,” and partnering with the US military on strategies for enhanced education and training in the law of armed conflict.

 Priorities of the International Humanitarian Law Clinic

-The IHL Clinic addresses difficult legal questions, including the status of specific crimes under the laws of war, the application of IHL to cyberwarfare, the legal framework for the use of targeted killing and drones, and legal obligations governing the release and transfer of detainees.
-The clinic also directs Mind the Gap: Complex Legal Frameworks and Complex Operational Challenges, a major multinational project co-sponsored by the US Institute of Peace to create a toolbox for military and civilian actors on the ground in stability operations.
+The IHL Clinic addresses difficult legal questions, including the implementation of the law of armed conflict in specific conflicts around the world, the status of specific crimes under the laws of war, the application of the law of armed conflict to cyberwarfare and other new technologies, the legal framework for the use of targeted killing and drones, and legal obligations governing the release and transfer of detainees.
+The Clinic also directs Law of War Training: Resources for Military and Civilian Leaders, a multi-year project on training for militaries in the law of armed conflict, in partnership with the US Institute of Peace; and Rules of War/Tools of War, a multinational project focused on the legal challenges of complex stability operations.

 Enforcement and Accountability

-The IHL Clinic plays a key role in protecting civilians in conflict areas, preventing atrocities, and holding perpetrators of atrocities accountable.
+The IHL Clinic provides direct assistance to organizations working to protect civilians in conflict areas, prevent atrocities, and hold perpetrators of atrocities accountable.
 Students work in real time with international criminal tribunals and human rights organizations, helping prosecute or defend individuals accused of war crimes, raise public awareness of atrocities, and ensure the protection of civilians and combatants in conflict regions around the world.

 Training and Education

 Effective and comprehensive training and education is critical for the protection of civilians and soldiers and effective mission accomplishment.
-The IHL Clinic partners with the US Institute of Peace to research and analyze military training programs in countries around the world.
+In addition to working directly with the US military on education and training in the law of armed conflict, the IHL Clinic partners with the US Institute of Peace to research and analyze military training programs in countries around the world.
 The IHL Clinic also works with the International Committee of the Red Cross to develop teaching supplements for faculty teaching IHL and related topics.